AI Mapped All 70 Million Neurons in Mouse Brain

 Q: Could this technology be applied to living brains?

 No—current connectomics requires chemical fixation and physical sectioning of brain tissue, which is necessarily destructive.
-However, the structural insights gained may inform development of non-invasive imaging techniques with higher resolution, or guide the design of neural interfaces that can record from thousands of neurons simultaneously in living animals.
+However, the structural insights gained may inform the development of non-invasive imaging techniques with higher resolution, or guide the design of neural interfaces that can record from thousands of neurons simultaneously in living animals.
 The relationship between static structure and dynamic function remains a central research question.

 Q: What are the immediate next steps for this research?